Skip to main content

 Using the integration: exercise

 Your exercise events should now come in automatically.
-To see your heart rate data, tap the exercise event on your timeline.
+To see your heart rate data, tap the exercise event on your Timeline.

-When you do a HIIT exercise while fasting - where your heart rate is above roughly 150BPM - you may see a glucose spike, even though you haven’t eaten.
-That’s because your liver and muscles provide glucose for fuel by breaking down stored glycogen - a process called glycogenolysis.
+If you did a HIIT exercise while fasting where your heart rate is above roughly 150 BPM, you may see a glucose spike, even though you haven’t eaten.
+That’s because your liver and muscles provide glucose for fuel by breaking down stored glycogen in a process called glycogenolysis.

 Use this information to experiment with exercise type, intensity, and timing that work for your health goals.